 This Practice Note is a snapshot on the Birds Directive 2009/147/EC, which deals with the conservation of all species of naturally occurring wild birds in the EU.
 It covers the protection, management and control of these species and sets out rules for their exploitation.
 It was produced in partnership with Laura Bolado.
 This Practice Note also links to related Brexit content.

-This Practice Note provides an overview of the Charter of Fundamental Rights of the EU, where it comes from, how it was interpreted before the Treaty of Lisbon and, most importantly, how it is and should be applied following the entry into force of the Treaty.
-It also makes reference to the situation of the UK with regard to the application of the Charter.
-In addition it explains the Council of Europe’s Convention on Human Rights (ECHR), the rulings of its Court (ECtHR) and how they interact with the EU as a whole, particularly with EU case law.
+This Practice Note provides an overview of the Charter of Fundamental Rights of the European Union, where it comes from, how it was interpreted before the Treaty of Lisbon and, most importantly, how it is applied following the entry into force of the Treaty.
+In addition it explains and contrasts the Council of Europe’s Convention on Human Rights (ECHR), the rulings of its Court (ECtHR) and how they interact with the EU as a whole, particularly with EU case law.
+It also makes reference to the situation of the UK with regard to the application of the Charter and the scope for divergence between UK and EU law in this area post-Brexit.

 This Practice Note is a snapshot on the Clean Energy Package (also known as the EU ‘Winter Package’ or ‘Winter Energy Package’) that was presented as a set of legislative proposals and policy measures by the European Commission in late November 2016.
 The package comprises measures in various energy-related areas including energy efficiency, renewables, the Energy Union and aims to empower consumers while delivering economic growth and jobs creation.

-This Practice Note focuses on the direct effect of EU law provisions and illustrates through case law the requirements established by the CJEU for it to apply.
-Both direct and indirect effect is stated, with case examples, and the definition of ‘emanation from the state’ is explored.
-It also provides a visual aid to simplify the cases where direct effect arises (or can arise).
+This Practice Note examines the doctrine of direct effect of EU law and illustrates with reference to EU case law the requirements established for it to apply.
+Both direct and indirect effect are considered, with case law examples, and the definition of ‘emanation from the State’ is also explored.
+This Practice Note also provides a visual aid to simplify the cases where direct effect can arise.

 This Practice Note is a snapshot on the Effort Sharing Decision (ESD) 2009/406/EC, which establishes binding annual greenhouse gas (GHG) emission targets for Member States for the period 2013–20 for GHG emissions from most sectors not included in the EU Emissions Trading System (EU ETS), such as transport, buildings, agriculture and waste.
 The Practice Note considers the purpose and scope of the ESD, key definitions and requirements, emissions levels for the period 2013–2020, energy efficiency improvements, use of credits from project activities, reporting and evaluation of progress, what corrective action can be taken where a Member State’s emissions exceed the annual emission allocation (AEA), adjustments applicable upon the approval by the EU of an international agreement on climate change, as well as changes made to Directive 2003/87/EC and Regulation (EU) 994/2008, and the Commission’s reporting requirements to evaluate the implementation of the ESD.
 This Practice Note also links to related Brexit content.